rpgp/rpgp/docs/FAQ.md

 we highly appreciate the work of the IETF OpenPGP WG and the contributors and stakeholders around it.

-If [LibrePGP](https://librepgp.org/) evolves towards a multi-stakeholder community-driven specification, we might consider partially supporting LibrePGP keys after the work on supporting IETF OpenPGP V6 keys is done.
+If [LibrePGP](https://librepgp.org/) evolves towards a multi-stakeholder community-driven specification, we might consider partially supporting LibrePGP keys and formats.

 Helping to smoothly and securely move the many [Delta Chat](https://delta.chat) users of rPGP to V6 keys is sufficiently challenging for us without considering LibrePGP.